frob/frob.github.com/_drafts/2018-02-08-rearchitecting-for-drupal8.md

     -
 ---

-#Rearchitecting for Drupal 8
+# Rearchitecting for Drupal 8

-By frob

 This is an export of my session from DrupalCon Baltimore 2017.
+This is here for posterity.
+The least effor possible was put into trascribing it from presentation format to a web page.

 ## In case you are wondering